 - Many factors contribute to good sexual health and the combination of aging, PD-related physical decline and other medical conditions can undermine sexual interest and performance.

 - Sexual dysfunction may arise as a primary PD symptom.
-Physical immobility in bed, sleep disturbances, depression and changes in thinking can also impact sexual desire in men and women.
+Physical immobility in bed, sleep disturbances, A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. and changes in thinking can also impact sexual desire in men and women.

-- PD itself may cause sexual dysfunction due to the loss of dopamine, the principal neurochemical mediator of reward and pleasure in the brain.
+- PD itself may cause sexual dysfunction due to the loss of A chemical messenger (neurotransmitter) that regulates movement and emotions., the principal neurochemical mediator of reward and pleasure in the brain.

 - Sexual health should be as much a part of the conversation between the person with PD and his or her healthcare team as any other health matter.